-Candidate Responsibilities in Phase 1 Mentor Responsibilities in Phase 1 Your experience starts on the first day teachers report to school and Helping your student teacher get off to a good start is the focus of begins with full days at your school from the first teacher day through this phase.
-Establishing strong communication and getting to know the first day of classes at Lewis & Clark.
-A "full day" is defined as the one another is a key step in this process.
-You should help to integrate teacher contract day for your district.
-For the next ten weeks you will your student teacher into the school community by facilitating report for full days on Mondays and Tuesdays and Wednesday introductions with all the staff in the school and making them an mornings.
-You will be at Lewis & Clark Wednesday afternoons, all day authentic part of the classroom community.
-The list below describes Thursdays and Fridays, and some Wednesday evening courses.
-Refer the actions you can take to ensure a smooth transition into the to the program Google calendar and WebAdvisor for specifics. student teaching experience.
-In this phase strive to be an astute observer and respectful colleague.
-You are there to learn and in this phase there are many things happening at any given moment of which you may be completely unaware.
-Hone your observations skills.
-Ask your mentor what you should notice.
-Take notes on what you have seen and be sure to ask your mentor to clarify any processes, procedures, or decisions you do not fully understand.
-These notes will be a valuable resource to you next year when you have the task of setting up a classroom on your own!
-Learn as much as you can about how the school works, how this classroom is organized, how the teacher sets norms and classroom policies.
-Get to know your students, including their names and their individual interests.
-How are the students invited into the new school year?
-How does the teacher assess students' incoming abilities in key subject areas?
-Ask about curriculum, planning, assessment, classroom management.
+Mentor Responsibilities in Phase 1 Helping your student teacher get off to a good start is the focus of this phase.
+Establishing strong communication and getting to know one another is a key step in this process.
+You should help to integrate your student teacher into the school community by facilitating introductions with all the staff in the school and making them an authentic part of the classroom community.
+The list below describes the actions you can take to ensure a smooth transition into the student teaching experience.
 Model and discuss effective practices for organizing and structuring your classroom.
 Explain your thinking and decision-making process for the many choices you make while setting up your classroom and launching the school year with students.
 Assist your student teacher's transition into the classroom and school building by making introductions to other faculty and staff members and explaining important school processes and protocols.
 Be explicit and direct when giving your student teacher information about the professional norms at your school including how teachers typically dress, where to park, accessing school supplies, etc. Introduce your student teacher to parents and include the candidate's name on classroom door signs, newsletters, and other visible classroom displays.
 Consider asking your student teacher to contribute a short introduction to be included in your classroom newsletter or bulletin board display.
-Your introduction to the staff and students in the school will set the If appropriate, request a mailbox, identification badge, access tone for the year.
-Before students arrive on the first day of school, be codes, classroom key, and/or school email account for your sure you discuss the following topics with your mentor: student teacher. → How will students refer to you?
-Is this a "first name" school where students call all teachers by their first names or is this Provide your student teacher a designated working area in the classroom.
+If appropriate, request a mailbox, identification badge, access codes, classroom key, and/or school email account for your student teacher.
+Provide your student teacher a designated working area in the classroom.